-Well, if you’re ready to maximize your wardrobe and re-energize your style, I’m going to share a closet shopping strategy that will get you feeling great in a brand new outfit made up of stuff you already own.
+Well, if you’re ready to maximize your wardrobe and re-energize your style, I’m going to show you how to style clothes you already have and share a closet shopping strategy that will get you feeling great in a brand new outfit made up of stuff you already own.

 1. Take A Good Look Inside Your Closet

 One of the big reasons we don’t wear what we own is because we don’t know what we have!
 I can’t tell you how many times I’d be digging through my drawers and find a top that I had completely forgotten about.
-Since clothes can easily be buried, the first step in closet shopping is to look at everything you own.
+Since even closet staples can easily be buried, the first step styling clothes you already have is to look at everything you own.
 Grab a ribbon or a piece of string and tie it around the center of your closet rod.
 Pull everything out, and put all the items you wear regularly to the right of the ribbon.
 All the items you never or rarely wear will go to the left side of the ribbon.